nilstronaut/virtualfluids/docs/pages/Docker-Virtualisation.md

 The development environment for VirtualFluids is based on Docker.
 Docker is a tool that allows you to run applications in containers.
 A container is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries, and settings.

-The discription of the VirtualFluids Docker image can be found in the folder `Containers` in the root folder of the repository.
+The description of the VirtualFluids Docker image can be found in the folder `Containers` in the root folder of the repository.
 The newest Docker image is based on the `ubuntu:22.04` image and contains all dependencies to run VirtualFluids.

 Every user of VirtualFluids can use the Dockerfile to create a new Docker image.
 However, a prebuild Docker image is available in the Gitlab CI Docker Registry here: [https://git.rz.tu-bs.de/irmb/VirtualFluids/container_registry](https://git.rz.tu-bs.de/irmb/VirtualFluids/container_registry).